jaclynwands/7331_MachineLearning1/README.md

 ## Github Case Study Structure
 * [Labs] - 4 assignments given in the semester to evaluate a single data set chosen in the first week of class
 * [Live Session Assignments] - 5 in class assignments where we worked to answer questions about certain Python features being taught that unit
-* [Extra Credit] - an assignment in predicting new COVID cases in Texas
+* [Extra Credit] - an assignment in predicting new COVID cases in Texas that had to be submitted indiviaully.
+The one found here is Jaclyn Coate's.
 * [Data] - chosen data source for lab projects

 ## Contributors